-We have audited the financial statements of The Canadian Medical Hall of Fame (the Organization), which comprise the statement of financial position as at December 31, 2022, and the statements of changes in funds, revenues and expenditures - Unrestricted Fund, revenue and expenditures - Scholarship Fund, revenue and expenditures - CMHF Award for Medical Students Fund, revenue and expenditures - Building Fund, revenue and expenditures - Strategic Initiative Fund, and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The Canadian Medical Hall of Fame (the Organization), which comprise the statement of financial position as at December 31, 2023, and the statements of changes in funds, revenues and expenditures - Unrestricted Fund, revenue and expenditures - CMHF Award for Medical Students Fund, revenue and expenditures - Building Fund, revenue and expenditures - Strategic Initiative Fund, and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at December 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.